JaedanC/pygui/README.md

 ## Limitations

 1. The current build assumes windows as the platform.
 Some work would be required to enable linux/mac builds.
-2. glfw and cimgui is linked at runtime with a DLL which may hurt performance slightly.
+2. glfw and dcimgui is linked at runtime with a DLL which may hurt performance slightly.
 3. Not all ImGui functions are activated, but with some work more can be.
 This is by design so that I can verify a function's template implementation works before activating it.
 See "Developing pygui" down below for more information.
 4. More work would be required to enable additional backends.
-Since cimgui also wraps backends too, this should be possible to do as long as you have a way to write the c++ minimal example in Python.
+Since dcimgui also wraps backends too, this should be possible to do as long as you have a way to write the c++ minimal example in Python.

 ## Getting Started

 The easiest way to get started with pygui is to download the release.
-This includes pygui and cimgui precompiled into a python package that can be imported.
+This includes pygui and dcimgui precompiled into a python package that can be imported.
 Just extract the contents to your Python project folder.

 Make sure you have installed the [Latest Microsoft Visual C++ Redistributable Version](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist).